 The crucial advantage of the presented approach is the efficient and adaptive choice of the frequency set performed by the underlying sFFT.
-Most of the approaches in the aforementioned works are based on certain (tensorized) basis functions [10, 8, 2, 4, 3, 1, 5, 18], Quasi-Monte Carlo methods [26, 35, 17, 8, 14, 27, 13, 16, 19, 32, 31] or collocation methods [8, 39] and often assume the particular involved basis functions or kernels needed to be known in advance.
-Especially when working with certain weights, e.g., to describe some index sets, non-optimal choices may result in insufficient index sets and therefore bad approximations.
-In other words, reasonably estimating these weights is a particular challenge, which might necessitate considerable additional effort.
-Also note, that our method aims for the approximation of the solution u(x, y) directly instead of, e.g., just a high-dimensional quadrature.
-As an example and for additional information, we refer to [24] as a short and general introduction to Quasi-Monte Carlo methods, which is one of the most common approaches.
+Most of the approaches in the aforementioned works are based on certain (tensorized) basis functions [11, 9, 3, 5, 4, 2, 6, 22], Quasi-Monte Carlo methods [30, 40, 19, 9, 15, 31, 14, 18, 23, 37, 36] or collocation methods [9, 44] and often assume the particular involved basis functions, weights, index sets or kernels needed to be known, chosen or computed in advance.
+A common example are compressed sensing techniques, see, e.g., [1, Ch.
+7] or [17] and the references therein for an overview, where the considered index sets need to be chosen in advance.
+The adaptivity of our algorithm circumvents this step and therefore provides much more freedom in finding a good sparse approximation.
+Also note that our method aims for the approximation of the solution

+$u(\boldsymbol{x}, \boldsymbol{y})$ directly instead of, e.g., just a high-dimensional quadrature.
+As an example and for additional information, we refer to [28] as a short and general introduction to Quasi-Monte Carlo methods, which is also one of the most common approaches.